 - Collaboration.
 Many believe in-person interaction is crucial for creative brainstorming and stronger team collaboration.

-- Culture.
+- Workplace Culture.
 Some organizations have concerns that remote work challenges weaken culture and identity, making it harder to attract and retain talent.

 - Performance.
 At-home distractions and lack of structure can make people less productive.
 Closer contact is often considered better for accountability.